Skip to main content

 Dr. Al-Rousan grew up in a border town in Jordan, a country of refugees, and cared for refugee and racially diverse patients at Zaatari and Azraq refugee camps and is currently living in the border city of San Diego with the majority of her implementation science projects based in migrant shelters and refugee-majority neighborhoods.
 She prioritizes mentoring refugees, first-generation, and those who are underrepresented trainees in health sciences.

-Rawnaq Behnam headshotRawnaq Behnam
+Rawnaq Behnam headshotRawnaq Behnam, MPH

 Using her own and her family’s lived experience of displacement, Rawnaq wants to build the evidence on interventions and policy solutions that could improve the health and wellbeing of refugees in San Diego and globally.
-She has a particular interest in sexual and reproductive health research and aspires to be a future physician caring for her community and applying a culturally-competent lens to delivering public health and clinical care for displaced individuals.
-In the Displacement and Health Research Center, and in collaboration with the UC San Diego Obstetrics and Gynecology Refugee Taskforce, Rawnaq is involved in projects related to gestational hypertension management among refugees as well as gender roles and healthcare management after resettlement.
-As a certified interpreter, she also manages the lab’s translation services, bridging the language barrier within research spaces.
+She has a particular interest in sexual and reproductive health, child and maternal health, global public health, healthcare access and equity, and gender-based violence research and aspires to be a future physician caring for her community and applying a culturally competent lens to delivering public health and clinical care for displaced individuals.

 Student Researchers